brithoang1/DS4002-CS3/README.md

 * These links are provided for package documentation

   ## Documentation
-Our data was pulled from [Kaggle](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets/data) - it was too large to upload as a file onto GitHub
+The data was pulled from [Kaggle](https://www.kaggle.com/datasets/manchunhui/us-election-2020-tweets/data) - it was too large to upload as a file onto GitHub.

 ## Important information
 Please refer to the CS3 Hook Document and CS3 Rubric for in-depth information and instructions about the case study assignment.